Chapter 18:

 “Come on, stop acting weird,” Rosary says, planting a hand to maintain her balance.
 “We’re on a mission.”

 “I could make you my mission,” Mist says, wrapping an arm around Rosary’s leg.
-“If I did then—” Her thoughts stop halfway as she feels something enter the fog.
+“If I did, then—” Her thoughts stop halfway as she feels something enter the fog.

 “Huh, it’s always something,” Mist sighs under her breath in a voice that doesn’t even reach her lips.
-She knows it’s pointless to try and play now, so she leans forward and twirls her fingers in the fog, making herself look as engaged as possible.
+She knows it’s pointless to try to play now, so she leans forward and twirls her fingers in the fog, making herself look as engaged as possible.
 “One person walking toward the shrine from the south side.
 Judging by the height and body shape, it appears to be a school-aged girl.”

 “Is she entering the shrine?”
 Rosary asks, still hopelessly peering into the fog.